dappforce/subsocial-docs/docs/lightpaper/architecture/monetization/Tips.md

 good comments can be rewarded as well.

 Similar to tips on YouTube's Superchat – it is possible to use tips to highlight users’ comments.
-Highlighted comments stand out compared to the free comments such that content creators will notice those comments first.
+Highlighted comments stand out compared to free comments such that content creators will notice those comments first.
 If the creators have thousands of comments per post as we see with people like PewDiePie, highlighting will make a user’s comment stand out.